rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - **Local memory** is private to a thread.
 It may reside in DRAM, L2 or L1 (potentially very slow !).
 Local memory includes both register spilling and stack usage.
 More on that in [section 2](#2-avoid-the-use-of-local-memory).
 - Registers are private to a thread and reside in the SM's register file (the fastest !).

-## 1. Minimise redundant global memory accesses
+## 1. Minimize redundant global memory accesses

 On an Nvidia GPU, any request to global memory may end up fetching data from: